oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/introduction/introduction.md

 Oracle Integration offers unified observability of all assets with robust monitoring tools, including dashboards, proactive email notifications, and detailed troubleshooting pages.

-Business can build flexible and future-proof solutions using Oracle Integration.
+Businesses can build flexible and future-proof solutions using Oracle Integration.
 Use Robots when the underlying service only support a UI-interface.
-You create an integration that calls the robot and then move on to your next automation work.
-If you need the replace the UI-based implementation with an API-based interface, then you make an update without impacting the larger business process.
+You create an integration that calls a robot and then moves on to the next automation work.
+When the time comes to replace the UI-based implementation with an API-based interface, you can make an update without impacting the larger business process.

 ### Objectives

-In this workshop, you will learn how to:
+In this workshop, you will:

 * Learn about the benefits of using Robots in Oracle Integration 3
 * Provision Oracle Integration 3 in Oracle Cloud Infrastructure